michaelkamprath/ePaperDriverLib/README.md

 * `ePaper_COLOR` - If the ePaper device supports a third color (e.g., red), sets the pixel to that color.
 * `ePaper_INVERSE` - If the pixel is currently white, set it black, and vice versa.
 If the pixel is currently the device's third color, set it white.

-These color constants are defined in the `Crystalfontz_ePaper.h` header.
+These color constants are defined in the `ePaperDriver.h` header.

 To initialize an ePaper device object, you simply declare it as follows:
 ```